The-Code-Dose/thecodedose-website/_data/blog/2023-04-19-south-korea-tourist-visa-for-indians.md

 - Last 6 months attested bank statements.
 You have to visit your bank’s nearest branch and they’ll give you the sealed statements to you.
 - Last 2 years ITRs
 - Booked accommodations for the entire trip
 - Daily itinerary.
-You can also use ChatGpt to create a custom one for you.
+You can also use ChatGPT to create a custom one for you.
 You can use the below format for the itinerary:

 ![Daily Itinerary](/assets/daily_itinerary_format.png)